If you want peoples attention during their precious, private time on social media, you will have to earn it.

 Everyone and anyone knows how to do paid search.

 But hardly anyone knows how to build organic reach, or successfully advertise on social media.

-Influencers knows organic, journalists know press, but what puzzles me is the fact that ad agencies does not know social media advertising.
+Influencers knows organic, journalists know press, but what puzzles me is the fact that traditional ad agencies to only a small extent know social media advertising.

-They are the very essence of creative brains, and have in adbundance all the required knowledge to succeed.
+They are the very essence of creative brains, and have all the required knowledge to succeed.